HCL-TECH-SOFTWARE/voltscript-testing/docs/index.md

 ---
 # Welcome to VoltScript Testing Framework documentation

-VoltScript Testing Framework is a framework for testing code written using VoltScript, the evolution of LotusScript delivered as part of HCL Volt MX Go.
-The framework can also be used for LotusScript, with modifications (see below on new language functions used).
+VoltScript Testing Framework is a framework for testing code written using VoltScript, the evolution of LotusScript, delivered as part of HCL Volt MX Go.
+The framework can be used for LotusScript with modifications.

-There are deliberately no dependencies on any LotusScript Extensions (LSX, e.g nlsxbe.dll).
-None should be added, it will make it dependent on a particular implementation.
+There are no dependencies on any LotusScript Extensions (LSX), such as `nlsxbe.dll`.
+None should be added.
+It makes it dependent on a particular implementation.

 ---
 ## How the documentation is organized